Welcome to Subscribe On Youtube

 Description

-You are given an integer array A. From some starting index, you can make a series of jumps.
-The (1st, 3rd, 5th, …) jumps in the series are called odd numbered jumps, and the (2nd, 4th, 6th, …) jumps in the series are called even numbered jumps.
+You are given an integer array arr.
+From some starting index, you can make a series of jumps.
+The (1st, 3rd, 5th, ...) jumps in the series are called odd-numbered jumps, and the (2nd, 4th, 6th, ...) jumps in the series are called even-numbered jumps.
+Note that the jumps are numbered, not the indices.

-A starting index is good if, starting from that index, you can reach the end of the array (index A.length - 1) by jumping some number of times (possibly 0 or more than once.)
+A starting index is good if, starting from that index, you can reach the end of the array (index arr.length - 1) by jumping some number of times (possibly 0 or more than once).

 Example 1: